holidayextras/holidayextras.github.com/_posts/2016-10-21-remote-productivity.md

 excerpt: My experience on how working remotely can boost productivity
 ---

-Remote: Productivity
-	Less distractions - take breaks when you need them, not when they are offered Find an environment that suits your work, home, cafe, library etc Not as tired, no commute (no early starts), means more mentally focused Need to - be vigilant, set rules for yourself (no TV, dedicate a room for work, breaks! are important too) Need to - ensure people around you understand when it is acceptable to interrupt (lay ground rules early, so expectations are clear)

 I've been working remotely for about 2 months now.
 I've noticed a lot of changes in the way I work now, compared to how I worked when I was in an open plan office.
 Working remotely requires adjustment.
 Your willingness to try new things and change how you work, dictates how effective a remote worker you can be.
 Trading in the 9-5 office based job, and becoming a productive remote worker, working in environments controlled by yourself, is something I've had to learn to do.
 Here's my thoughts so far.

 ### You control your environment